 What causes sticky vinyl?

 Sticky vinyl indicates a plasticizer issue.
 Over time the oily plasticizers used in the production of PVC migrate to the surface.
 The issue may or may not be apparent until a new finish is applied which chemically reacts with the plasticizer.
-The solution is to clean the surface with denatured alcohol or paint thinner, and then apply a blocker that will halt the plasticizer migration.
-SEM® TacFree will do this, but we have not confirmed that our acrylic finishes are compatible with it.
-You may just want to utilize their products from start to finish in this case.
+A blocker like SEM® TacFree* that creates a barrier between the plasticizers and the surface is the best bet.

 What kind of “Conditioner” are talking about?
 I did the alchohol and mineral spirits.
 I agree that acetone can be dangerous, so I haven’t used that yet.
 I have ruined plastic with acetone.